tudelft3d/3dgeoinfo2018/workshop.md

 Lunch and coffee will be provided.
 Also, after the workshop there will be drinks and snacks.

-The workshop fee is €40 and there is a limit of 30 attendees.
-You can register [here](https://3dgeoinfo.typeform.com/to/G8WwRm). *(Registration form will close as soon as the positions are filled)*
+The workshop is now full.
+Thank you for your interest!

 ### Timetable